We’ve put together a list of cover letter tips, including:

 3. Read cover letter samples for inspiration

-If you’re still unsure how to begin writing, read industry-appropriate cover letter examples and take a look at the best cover letter examples of 2022 for inspiration on what to include in your cover letter.
+If you’re still unsure how to begin writing, read industry-specific cover letter examples and look at the best cover letter examples of 2024 for inspiration on what to include in your cover letter.

 Your cover letter’s tone depends on your industry and experience level:

-- Traditional professionals: Write in a straightforward, serious style to show your professionalism (similar to writing a resignation letter)
+- Traditional professionals (e.g., lawyers, business analysts) – Write in a straightforward, serious style to show your professionalism (similar to writing a letter of resignation)

-- Educators: Be eloquent, articulate, and concise to demonstrate your mastery of communication
+- Educators – Be eloquent, articulate, and concise to demonstrate your communication ability

-- Experienced applicants: Use powerful and clear language to show your leadership abilities
+- Experienced applicants – Use powerful, straightforward language to emphasise your leadership skills

-- Inexperienced candidates: Focus on your relevant training and skills, emphasising how your career goals match the company’s expectations for your target position
+- Inexperienced candidates – Focus on your relevant training and skills if you’re applying for your first job (or writing a career change cover letter) to show how your career goals match the target position

-Employers usually decide within a few sentences whether to skip over your cover letter or continue reading it.
-Therefore, you’ve got to learn how to start your cover letter off strong.
+Employers may decide within a few sentences whether to skip over your cover letter or continue reading it.
+So you’ve got to learn how to start your cover letter off strong.

 To determine what will best catch the reader’s attention, consider your audience: